 Pulmonary Embolism.
 Pulmonary embolism (blood clot in the lung) and deep vein thrombosis (blood clot in a deep vein, usually the lower leg) have occurred in patients treated with clozapine.
 Immediately contact your doctor if you have pain in your legs, shortness of breath, chest pain, or other respiratory signs and symptoms

 Anticholinergic Toxicity.
-Clozapine should be used with caution if you have narrow-angle glaucoma, are taking other anticholinergic medications, or have an enlarged prostate gland.
+Clozapine should be used with caution if you have or had a history of constipation, urinary retention, are taking other anticholinergic medications, or have an enlarged prostate gland.
 Contact your doctor right away if you feel disoriented, experience blurred vision, dizziness, fever, dry skin or dry mucous membranes.
-Clozapine can result in gastrointestinal adverse reactions, including constipation, intestinal obstruction, fecal impaction, and paralytic ileus which could be fatal; contact your doctor if any of these occur.
 Tell your doctor about all of the medications you are taking and if you have ever had any eye, prostate or colon problems

 Effect on Judgement, Thinking or Physical Abilities.
 Clozapine can affect how you think or behave and/or your physical abilities, and may make you feel sleepy and less alert, especially during the first few days of treatment.
 Do not drive or operate heavy machinery until you know how clozapine affects you.
 Ask your doctor when it would be okay to do these activities